-Renowned architect George Washington Smith launched the California movement known as the Spanish Colonial revival nearly 100 years ago.
-Smith was a person who left Harvard to eventually work as a bond trader.
-Once Smith became a wealthy businessman, he relocated to Santa Barbara area anticipating a relaxing lifestyle pursuing on his painting interests.
-However, he was humbled to learn that everyone loved the house he had designed, prompting him to continue creating architectural masterpieces for other Californians.
-He only used authentic materials from Spain and celebrated new and old world styles.
-Today Smith’s works are enjoyed for their basic beauty and thorough design.
-He is known as a founding father to Santa Barbara, with ongoing generations of architects noting his artistic prominence.
-Kenny Slaught recognizes via his blog the keen attention to detail necessary to design a structure of such artistic mastery.
+Almost 100 years ago, famous architect George Washington Smith, inspired the California movement called the Spanish Colonial revival.
+He was a man who dropped out of Harvard to eventually work as a bond trader.
+Once a successful businessman, he moved to the region anticipating a relaxing lifestyle and planning to work on his painting abilities.
+What came as a surprise was that everyone loved the house he had designed, prompting him to continue creating architectural gems for other Californians.
+Using authentic materials from Spain and combining new and old world inspiration, George Smith’s works are sought out and enjoyed for their simplistic beauty and complex design.
+Known as a founding father for Santa Barbara, other architects have mirrored his style for many generations.
+Kenny Slaught admires the keen eye and attention to specific qualities required to design a structure of such artistic excellence.

 Recognized as a world famous tourist destination, this coastal California town, north of Los Angeles, is full of beautiful buildings with a rich history.
 From Spanish inspired homes to intricately adorned archways and structures, the city was developed with the intention of an appealing design that would limit uncontrolled growth.
 As a passionate Santa Barbara real estate professional, Kenny Slaught, provides insight into how the architectural integrity was upheld throughout the years.